vaibsgharge/robot-ordering-app/README.md

 ## Considerations
 - We are providing a skeleton with all dependencies and a few acceptance tests to check if the problem is working, but *all the code should be fully tested at all levels*.
-- All tests should pass `gradle test`
+- All tests should pass `mvn clean install`
 - Please write clean code
 - We are going to look for good design and architecture
 - Don’t use any database or library.